 Homosexuality poses problems for evolutionary psychology, because, like altruism, it seems maladaptive.
 If evolution favors traits that increase reproductive fitness, how could a trait evolve that doesn't lead to reproduction at all?
-Over the years, a number of hypotheses have been offered to explain how a genetic basis for homosexuality might nave evolved: While homosexuals might not produce many children themselves, they may gain an adaptive advantage by serving as guardians of their kin.
-Because genes are shared among family members, anything that homosexuals do to increase the reproductive fitness of their heterosexual siblings and cousins will also pass a genetic tendency toward homosexuality into the next generation (a similar argument from kin-selection has been offered for altruism).
-Homosexuals may have such strong sex drives that they engage in heterosexual as well as homosexual activity, and thus pass genes for homosexuality to the next generation in the usual way.
-Based on the observation that bonobos, a subspecies of chimpanzees (and thus closely related to humans) engage in homosexual and bisexual behavior in order to form strategic alliances, it has been suggested that homosexuality might enhance fitness in a similar way for humans.
-It may be that homosexuality are only activated in a particular intrauterine environment (such as low levels of androgens).
-Thus, some heterosexuals could carry genes for homosexuality the same way some brown-eyed individuals carry genes for blue eyes.
-Homosexuality would only occur if the person inherited a critical number of homosexuality genes, and if these genes encountered the "right" intrauterine hormonal environment.
-These hypotheses are all very interesting, but they all appear to be predicated on the same adaptationist fallacy the notion that traits must be adaptive to evolve, and that raits evolve by virtue of their adaptive value.
+Over the years, a number of hypotheses have been offered to explain how a genetic basis for homosexuality might have evolved:

+While homosexuals might not produce many children themselves, they may gain an adaptive advantage by serving as guardians of their kin.
+Because genes are

+These hypotheses are all very interesting, but they all appear to be predicated on the same adaptationist fallacy -- the notion that traits must be adaptive to evolve, and that traits evolve by virtue of their adaptive value.

 The answer to the mystery of homosexuality may be simply that it is a mystery.
-If you hink about it, setting reproductive issues aside, the sexual attraction that two people of the same sex feel for each other may be no different, no more mysterious, than the sexual attraction that two people of opposite sex feel for each other.
+If you think about it, setting reproductive issues aside, the sexual attraction that two people of the same sex feel for each other may be no different, no more mysterious, than the sexual attraction that two people of opposite sex feel for each other.